School Dropouts Rate in India – Reasons & How to Prevent Them

 1. Enhancing Infrastructure and Facilities

-The optimal use of allocated funds to enhance and improve infrastructure on the ground plays a crucial role.
-This includes increasing accessibility of schools close by, ensuring better sanitation facilities, constructing more classrooms, and providing superior studying materials.
-However, going beyond traditional infrastructure, incorporating Smart Classrooms can have a significant impact on keeping children engaged and motivated in school.
+The optimal use of allocated funds to enhance and improve the infrastructure on the ground by increasing accessibility of schools close by, better sanitation, more classrooms, and better studying materials can have a huge impact on keeping the children in school.
+While the private sector urban schools have the benefit of good infrastructure, it is the government schools in rural and urban areas and those catering to lower-income groups that can benefit most from this.

 1. Tracking and Monitoring Systems